contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-laravel.md

 This will add a file called `contentful.php` to your `/config` folder.

-Now open that file and fill add your space ID and API key.
+Now open that file and fill in your space ID and API key.

 ~~~ php
 <?php